IS4Code/SharpUtils/README.md

 ### Reflection
 The most extensive and diverse part of this library.
 There are types to emit extended type and method signatures, using required and optional type modifiers, and a whole new type system using the *TypeSupport.TypeConstruct* base class.
 There are also models representing the type system in C# and C++.
 There is also a class representing the *whole* .NET type system, and by that I really mean *all types* in .NET (well all types usable in the actual app-domain).
 The *TypeSystem* class can be used to enumerate a portion of types in the type system, including all arrays, pointers, by-refs and generic type instantiations.

-### Sequences
-A sequence is an enumerable specifying its finiteness.
-This assumes that the finiteness of a sequence is known before its creation and is deterministic and consistent.
-There are many LINQ-like methods, working mostly with infinite sequences.

 ### Serialization
 Mostly memory-based serialization, using raw values.